Loading...

 jdoe

-This final proof is simple and direct: the session is actually running as the directory user.
+This confirms the session is running as the directory user.

 Reference

-• ldap-utils : Client tooling for LDAP queries and troubleshooting.
+• ldap-utils : LDAP client utilities for queries and troubleshooting.

 • libpam-ldap : PAM module enabling directory-backed authentication.

-• nscd : Name Service Cache Daemon; caches NSS results.
+• nscd : Name Service Cache Daemon for NSS caching.

 • dpkg-reconfigure ldap-auth-config : Reconfigures LDAP auth parameters (URI, base DN).

-• getent passwd <user> : Verifies NSS can resolve the user from configured sources.
+• getent passwd <user> : Verifies NSS can resolve a user from configured sources.

-• /etc/pam.d/common-auth : PAM stack file for authentication rules on Debian-family systems.
+• cat /etc/pam.d/common-auth : Displays the PAM auth stack on Debian-family systems.

 • passwd -l <user> : Locks an account by disabling password-based login.

-• su - <user> : Simulates a login shell for a user and exercises PAM auth.
+• su - <user> : Starts a login shell for a user and exercises PAM auth.